Helping Cyclists Save Money.

 It is a vicious cycle.

 My goal is to break that cycle by evaluating the bicycle deals available at online e-commerce stores.
 This means finding those “sweet spots” where a shopper can get the most for their money.
 This is only possible if you have some idea of what type of riding you are hoping to do.
-You might want an off-road machine, but how much off-road riding will you actually be doing?
-How aggressive is the off-road course that you have in mind?
+You might want an off-road machine, but how much “mountain” riding will you actually be doing?
+How aggressive is this rugged course that you have in mind?
 Will you be riding with friends that you need to keep pace with?
 Do you hope to compete?
 You may not have all of the answers, but the more blanks that you can fill in, the better a buying decision you can make.

-Weight is an often over-looked issue.
+Weight is an often overlooked issue.
 When you are shopping, it is not uncommon to run across options that are 5 pounds different from one another.
 Five pounds may not seem like much, but it is a 20% increase from a 20-pound machine.

 Not only that but we humans are not as strong as we think we are.
 Stacking an extra 5 or 10 pounds on can add minutes of agony during a climb.
 It can be the difference between completing your ride and giving up in defeat.
 Professional cyclists strive very hard to maintain obscenely low weights for this very reason.